 • PIH—postinflammatory hyperpigmentation; brownish pigmented scar.
 This could be over a surgical incision scar, old acne scars, etc. PIH is more common in darker skin types.

-• Solar lentigines (sun spots, such as on the face or hands in an older white farmer).
+• Solar lentigines (sunspots, such as on the face or hands in an older white farmer).

 • Café au lait spots—flat, creamy, light brown areas, usually from 1-10 cm across, the color of coffee with cream.
 These are common on the abdomen and thorax.

-Picosure Treatment Cost: Pricing and Financing Options:
+Picosure Laser Cost: Pricing and Financing Options:

 There are two ways to price a series of treatments, a fee for a package of a certain number of treatments or a per treatment fee.
 Although the global up-front fee is cheaper, some people prefer to pay as you go.
 Financing treatments through credit cards or Care Credit is an option.
-At Reno Sparks Medspa we accept checks, cash, credit cards and Care Credit.
+At Reno-Sparks Medspa we accept checks, cash, credit cards, and Care Credit.